sorainnosia/tarbr-bin/readme.md

 Output is "output.tar.gz" and has a temporary file name "output.tar" that can be safely deleted

-Decompress a tarball gzip compressed file and extract the tarball into folder
+Decompress a tarball GZip compressed file and extract the tarball into folder

 ```
    -UNTG "output.tar.gz" -O "outputfolder" -F